-U.S. lawmakers press Boeing CEO on 737 MAX development
+Boeing CEO admits mistakes on key 737 MAX safety system

 Muilenburg said that he had met with some family members of the victims before the Wednesday’s hearing.
 “It was tough to hear,” he said, adding the company was making “the fixes we need to make.”

-The Boeing CEO on Tuesday acknowledged errors in failing to give pilots more information on a key safety system known as MCAS before the crashes, as well as for taking months to disclose that it had made optional an alarm that alerts pilots to a mismatch of flight data on the 737 MAX.
+The Boeing CEO on Tuesday acknowledged errors in failing to give pilots more information on MCAS before the crashes, as well as for taking months to disclose that it had made optional an alarm that alerts pilots to a mismatch of flight data on the 737 MAX.

 “We’ve made mistakes and we got some things wrong.
 We’re improving and we’re learning,” he said.